bitwalker/scaladiff/README.md

 ## Current Status

-Not stable at all, and fluctuates between working and not working as bugs are tackled, fixed, and uncovered.
-I would not use this yet, however the API is beginning to firm up, and it does produce usable diffs, in raw, cleaned, and html formats.
+The API is mostly firmed up, and it does produce accurate diffs (to the degree that my unit tests have verified this), in raw, cleaned, and html formats.
 It does not yet produce unidiff output, though I do plan on making that a feature.
-The diffs are relatively untested, which is why I say it fluctuates between working states - it works until I find the next bug essentially.
+I would advise using this for experimental work, and report all bugs to me so that I can get them fixed up and wrap some unit tests around them.
+I would like to get this stable and production ready as soon as possible, but I just don't feel comfortable with the level of testing just yet.

 ## Roadmap

-- Wrap tests around current features
 - Add unidiff output
 - More tests
-- Stress tests
+- Stress tests (how large can the source/modified text get before we're crawling)
 - The ability to apply a diff as a patch to some text to produce the original version

 ## LICENSE